-To support these arrangements the Democratic Services Committee was requested to review the council procedures for substitution for family absence or sickness.
+Within the above framework, the Democratic Services Committee was requested to review the council procedures for substitution for family absence or sickness, and set out guidelines for adoption, which are as follows:

-- 1. Those Elected Members in receipt of a Basic Salary will be expected put personal arrangements in place to cover their ward /committee role etc for the period of absence.
-Democratic Services should also be informed of any period of absence and the arrangements that have been put in place for the absence. - 2.
-The Head of Democratic Services should be informed of any absence that is likely to exceed 6 weeks. - 3.
-It has been considered that Senior Salary substitution may be possible for an absence of more than 6 weeks.
+- Those Elected Members in receipt of a Basic Salary will be expected to put personal arrangements in place to cover their ward role etc for the period of absence.
+Democratic Services should also be informed of any period of absence (in accordance with the Family Absence Procedure Rules, if applicable) and the arrangements that have been put in place for the absence. - 2.
+A member of a committee who is unable to attend a committee meeting may submit a request to the Head of Democratic Services to appoint a substitute Member to attend the committee in their place in accordance with the Appointment of Substitute Members Procedure Rules. - 3.
+The Head of Democratic Services should be informed of any absence that is likely to exceed 6 weeks and of any request for the appointment of a substitute. - 4.
+Senior Salary substitution may be appropriate for an absence of more than 6 weeks.
 However, if there is: - a. a remunerated senior salary deputy, the deputy will be expected to cover the absence for the first 6 weeks without any additional remuneration.
-If the period of absence exceeds 6 weeks the deputy could become a remunerated substitute following the initial 6 week period. - b. no senior salary deputy, a possible substitute should be identified in liaison with the Group Leader and Whips.
-Remuneration will begin from the first day of absence. - 4.
-The Head of Democratic Services will determine the financial impact of any possible substitutions.
-He will then liaise with the Finance department to ensure that sufficient funding is available prior to drafting a report to Council requesting that a substitution be put in place. - 5.
-The Head of Democratic Services will liaise with the Group Leaders and Whips regarding the proposed substitution prior to the publication of the Council Report.
-The finalised Substitution report will be presented to Council for approval. - 6.
-Following approval of the substitution the Democratic Services Team will - Inform IRPW of the arrangements - Update Payroll to ensure that the appropriate payments are made - Update Members Schedule of Remuneration on the Council's website. - 7.
-If the Senior salary holder returns to their Senior Salary Duties earlier than planned the substitution and associated remuneration ends on the day of their return. - 8.
-For absences subsequently identified to exceed 26 weeks the normal 6 month attendance regulations will come into force.
+If the period of absence exceeds 6 weeks, the deputy may be appointed as a paid substitute for the substantive senior salary position following the initial 6 week period. - b. no senior salary deputy, a possible substitute should be identified in liaison with the Group Leader and Whips.
+Remuneration will begin from the first day of absence or from the date on which the substitute appointment takes effect. - 5.
+The Head of Democratic Services will determine the financial impact of any potential senior salary position substitutions.
+S/he will then liaise with the Finance department to ensure that sufficient funding is available prior to drafting a report to Council requesting that a substitute appointment be made. - 6.
+The Head of Democratic Services will liaise with the Group Leaders and Whips regarding the proposed senior salary position substitution prior to the publication of the Council Report.
+The finalised Substitution report will be presented to Council for approval. - 7.
+Following approval of a senior salary position substitution, the Democratic Services Team will - Inform IRPW of the arrangements - Update Payroll to ensure that the appropriate payments are made - Update the Members Schedule of Remuneration on the Council's website.